c565659/MANUAL_AI_SYSTEM/DATABASE/QA/Manual_Production_Checklist.md

 - [ ] Product overview image is sufficiently prominent.
 - [ ] Callouts and guide lines remain readable.
 - [ ] Images in the same Procedure use consistent scale and spacing.
-- [ ] No internet or generated replacement images were used.
+- [ ] No internet or unapproved generated replacement images were used.
+Approved STEP-derived vector reconstruction is permitted only when the 3D Reconstruction module is active.
+---

+## Optional 3D Reconstruction Verification

+- [ ] If an approved `.stp` model was supplied, `DATABASE/QA/3D_Reconstruction_Checklist.md` was fully executed.
+- [ ] If no approved `.stp` model was supplied, 3D Reconstruction QA was marked Not Applicable.
+- [ ] Rhino 7 was not unnecessarily launched when no approved `.stp` model was supplied.

 ---